ALtheHunter/my1st_repo/README.md

 # my1st_repo
-This is my first try to get into GitHub and ingaging with git
+This is my first try to get into GitHub and engaging with git

 the Date: 25th July 2023